310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Tetora angry %}
 Anyway!
-There's no point in chatting about random stuff!
+There’s no point in chatting about random stuff!
 I wanna go and save Shinkai-senpai right now, but what do you guys think?
 {% endbubble %}

 {% bubble Midori %}
-I think I'd like to wait and see what’ll happen… Shinkai-senpai said something like, “be good boys and wait until I’m done talking to them”…
+I think I’d like to wait and see what’ll happen… Shinkai-senpai said something like, “be good boys and wait until I’m done talking to them”…

 And nothing bad has ever happened by following his instructions, soo…